Enhancing Radiograph Images

 Gamma is not used by Open Dental.
 It can describe a curve in the line with an exponent and is used for non-linear situations.
 It was more important when CRT monitors were used.

 Windowing is an alternative to contrast and brightness that is very useful for images like radiographs.

-This is the Open Dental slider control that lets the user set the windowing values (Imaging Setup, Images module):
+This is the Open Dental slider control that lets the user set the windowing values:

 The line is steeper (more contrast) over a specific range of input values.
 This results in a smaller window of values which are spread into the output so they can be seen more easily.
 A window has a lower bound and an upper bound.
 All input values below the lower bound are output as black, and all values above the upper bound are output as white.
 This is a wonderful way to enhance a radiograph because you are usually interested in very subtle changes in a small range of gray values.
 Moving the window left and right isolates the gray levels you are interested in.
 The slider should affect the entire image in real time for it to be useful.

-This is an automated way of enhancing the contrast and brightness.
-A histogram is simply a count of how many pixels are in the image for each grayscale level.
+A histogram is a count of how many pixels are in the image for each grayscale level.
+This is frequently shown in imaging software as a small bar graph.
+Open Dental internally uses histograms for certain algorithms such as conversion from 12 bit to 8 bit, but there is not currently a histogram tool for viewing the values in a graph.
+Some software does automatic contrast and brightness adjustment.
+One technique is Contrast Limited Adaptive Histogram Equalization.
 If the image is too dark or too light, then this technique will shift the pixels towards a more neutral shade.
 And if there is not enough contrast, then it will spread out the shades similarly to windowing.
 But it's all automated and based on localized regions of the image rather than just treating the image as a whole.
 This technique is used by Schick and a few others.
-It is not used by Open Dental.
+It is not currently used by Open Dental.